yanzh0828-cpu/A-Demo-for-MLOps/README.md

 The server is implemented in C++, with the main server program decoupled from the inference module.
 This design ensures that updating or replacing the inference model does not affect the normal operation of the main service.

 Unix Domain Sockets (UDS) are used to guarantee efficient local data transmission between processes.
-Additionally, the batch size is carefully tuned to maximize GPU utilization and overall performance.
+Additionally, the batch size is carefully tuned to maximize GPU utilization and overall performance [server](/server/photo_server/).